N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries

-From the effective action of a spinning particle in eqs.~\eqref{mcwspin}, \eqref{spindeform}, all the necessary worldline couplings for the present sectors can be extracted using the \texttt{EFTofPNG} code, including both mass and spin, but excluding new couplings that are tidal, which are discussed in the next section \ref{tidaltheory}.
-We remind that in our spin couplings we implement the generalized canonical gauge introduced in \cite{Levi:2015msa}, and so all the indices in the Feynman rules are Euclidean.
+From the effective action of a spinning particle in eqs.~\eqref{mcwspin}, \eqref{spindeform}, all the necessary worldline couplings for the present sectors can be extracted using the \texttt{EFTofPNG} code, including both mass and spin, but excluding new couplings that are beyond linear in the curvature, which are discussed in the next section \ref{tidaltheory}.
+We remind that in our spin couplings we implement the generalized canonical gauge that we introduced in \cite{Levi:2015msa}, and so all the indices in the Feynman rules are Euclidean.
 All of these rules are provided in both human- and machine-readable formats in the ancillary files to this publication.

-\subsection{New Physics?}
+\subsection{New Physics}

-At such high perturbative orders the point-particle effective action needs to be further extended to include non-minimal coupling to gravity that is quadratic in the curvature, which stands for tidal effects.
-In the EFT formulation of the point-mass sector, defined as that whose worldline DOFs are only the position DOFs, two leading tidal operators were presented \cite{Goldberger:2004jt}:
+At such high perturbative orders the point-particle effective action needs to be further extended to include non-minimal coupling to gravity that is quadratic in the curvature.
+In the EFT formulation of the point-mass sector, defined as that whose worldline DOFs are only the position coordinates, two leading tidal operators were presented already in \cite{Goldberger:2004jt}:

-where the coefficients in this expression contain all numerical symmetry factors and powers of mass and the coupling constant, in contrast to the coefficients introduced in eq.~\eqref{spindeform}.
-Initial power counting indicates that these operators may enter at the 5PN order, notably being the leading finite-size effects to affect the point-mass sector, where this high PN accuracy has been reached only recently in this sector \cite{Bini:2019nra,Bini:2020wpo,Bini:2020uiq,Blumlein:2020pyo}.
+where the coefficients in this expression contain all dependence in the mass and coupling constant, and numerical symmetry factors, in contrast to the new coefficients we introduced in eq.~\eqref{spindeform}.
+Initial power-counting indicates that these operators may enter at the $5$PN order, notably being the leading finite-size effects to affect the point-mass sector, where this high PN accuracy has been obtained only recently in this simplest of all sectors \cite{Bini:2019nra,Bini:2020wpo,Bini:2020uiq,Blumlein:2020pyo}.

-An extension of the effective action of a spinning particle to include such tidal operators was outlined in \cite{Levi:2015msa}, and approached in \cite{Levi:2020uwu,Levi:2020lfn}.
-There it was shown that tidal operators which are linear in the spin may enter only as of the 6.5PN order, notably making also the spin-orbit sector affected solely by minimal gravitational coupling to a very high PN order.
-Following \cite{Levi:2020uwu} and similar to \cite{Kim:2021rfj}, we then consider up to quadratic order in the spins and at the present 5PN accuracy, the following extension to the non-minimal coupling of spin to gravity:
+An extension of the effective action of a spinning particle to include such general operators was outlined in \cite{Levi:2015msa}, and approached in \cite{Levi:2020uwu,Levi:2020lfn}.
+There it was shown that quadratic-in-curvature operators, which are linear in the spin may enter only as of the $6.5$PN order, notably making also the spin-orbit sector affected solely by minimal coupling to gravity to a very high PN order.
+Following \cite{Levi:2020uwu} and then \cite{Kim:2021rfj}, we consider up to quadratic order in the spins and at the present $5$PN accuracy, the following extension to the non-minimal coupling of spin to gravity: